andrew/ultimate-awesome/README.md

 - [awesome-annual-security-reports](https://github.com/jacobdjwilson/awesome-annual-security-reports) - A curated list of annual cyber security reports.
 - [awesome_twitter_CN](https://github.com/DennisThink/awesome_twitter_CN) - 值得关注的中文twitter用户.
 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
+- [awesome-workflow-automation](https://github.com/dariubs/awesome-workflow-automation) - A curated list of Workflow Automation  Software, Engines and Tools.
 - [awesome-hacking-locations](https://github.com/daviddias/awesome-hacking-locations) - :computer: :coffee: List of Awesome Hacking Locations, organised by Country and City, listing if it features power and wifi.
-- [awesome-useful-projects](https://github.com/furthir/awesome-useful-projects) - Curated List of 500+ Open Source Projects for Everyday Use.
 - [awesome-gpt](https://github.com/awesome-gptX/awesome-gpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
 - [awesome-blockchain-ai](https://github.com/steven2358/awesome-blockchain-ai) - A curated list of Blockchain projects for Artificial Intelligence and Machine Learning.
 - [awesome-hadoop](https://github.com/youngwookim/awesome-hadoop) - A curated list of amazingly awesome Hadoop and Hadoop ecosystem resources.